xaviermouy/SoundScope/README.md

 ```
 The code above requires to have ecosound installed.
 To install ecosound use the command: **pip install ecosound**

-# Found a bug or want new feature?
+# Found a bug or want new features?

 ### Bugs:
 If you found a bug please add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "**bug**".
 Please include as much information as possible.